 Continuing education accredited by the States of California and Florida’s Clinical Laboratory Personnel Continuing Education Program is also acceptable as Category 1 credits.

 Other CE Providers

 The Board reserves the right to accept other educational activities in satisfaction of the Category 1 CE credit requirement upon prior application to the Board by the person, organization, or entity sponsoring or providing the educational activity.
 All continuing education must reflect the scope of practice of clinical laboratory medicine and must be obtained during the two-year period, January 1—December 31, immediately prior to submitting documentation.
 Therefore, if in doubt whether a CE activity applies for Category 1 credit, check with the Board prior to attending for acceptability.
-Please send information to Penelope Jones, M.A. at the following address: ABCC 1850 K Street, N.W.
-Suite 625, Washington, DC 20006-2213
+Please send information to ABCC Coordinator at the following address: ABCC, 900 7th Street, N.W.
+Suite 400, Washington, DC 20001

 All inquiries will be forwarded to the Board’s Continuing Education Committee and a decision on the acceptability of the program will be communicated to the interested party.
 Every attempt will be made to return a decision within two weeks after receipt of the information.